AlexeyKashintsev/platypus-designer/README.md

 Note, that you need NetBeans 8.2 installed to use it with these plugins.

 ## Notes
-While building, you will need Platypus.js jars.
+While building, you will need Platypus.js artifacts.
 They will be resolved as dependencies from either remote or local maven repository.
+Normally, you wouldn't need to build Platypus.js by yourself and Platypus.js artifacts will be fetched from JCenter repository.
-If you what to build these plugins in isolation, please, clone Platypus.js sources and build them with the following commands:
+But, if you what to build these Platypus.js designer modules in isolation, please, clone Platypus.js sources and build them with the following commands:
 ```
 git clone https://github.com/altsoft/PlatypusJS.git
 cd PlatypusJS
 gradlew install
 ```
 These commands will build Platypus.js jars and install artifacts in local Maven repository.
-Normally, you wouldn't need to build Platypus.js by yourself and Platypus.js artifacts will be fetched from JCenter repository.

 To build Platypus.js designer modules as NetBeans plugin archives (nbm) from sources, run the following command:
 ```